Pierre-Louis Matthey

-Pierre-Louis Matthey (19 July 1893 – 5 March 1970) was a Swiss writer and Poet.
+Pierre-Louis Matthey (19 July 1893 – 5 March 1970) was a Swiss writer and poet.

-Biography
+Works

-The French-speaking Swiss poet and writer Pierre-Louis Matthey (1893 - 1970) is considered one of the most important Swiss-French poets.
+Matthey is considered one of the most important Swiss-French poets.
 His themes explore the passions and despair of adolescence, mythology and the absolute powers of art, describing a poetic journey from youth to maturity.
 His poems are daring in form, revealing a complex, hermetic and constantly reworked language.